act-rules/act-rules.github.io/_rules/SC4-1-2-role-has-required-states-and-properties.md

 ## Accessibility Support

-This rule relies on browsers and assistive technologies to support leaving out [required states and properties](https://www.w3.org/TR/wai-aria-1.1/#requiredState) when an [implicit value for role](https://www.w3.org/TR/wai-aria-1.1/#implictValueForRole) is specified in [WAI-ARIA 1.1](https://www.w3.org/TR/wai-aria-1.1).
+This rule relies on browsers and assistive technologies to support leaving out [WAI-ARIA required states and properties](https://www.w3.org/TR/wai-aria-1.1/#requiredState) when a [WAI-ARIA implicit value for role](https://www.w3.org/TR/wai-aria-1.1/#implictValueForRole) is specified in [WAI-ARIA 1.1](https://www.w3.org/TR/wai-aria-1.1).

 **Note:** The required states and properties with implicit values can be found in the Core Accessibility API Mappings 1.1 [Overview of default values for missing required attributes](https://www.w3.org/TR/core-aam-1.1/#authorErrorDefaultValuesTable).